WhatATragedy/whatatragedy.github.io/_posts/2020/10/2020-23-10-The-Big-Internet-Bois.md

 ## The Code
 Routeviews very kindly offer all of their collectors BGP tables every 2 hours.
 I wrote some code in GoLang to pull down some* of the routeviews collectors from 26/10/2020 at 00:00.
 Parse them from the compressed MRT data format of BGPDUMP (using Isolario BGPScanner) and push them to a PostgreSQL database.
 It's viewable on my github page here: https://github.com/WhatATragedy/KaleBlazer.
-I played around with some GoLang concepts as it was my first time using GoLang and I was pleasntly suprrised.
-I toyed around with worker and master logic which uses channels and the such (very GoLang) and managed to get that working!
+I played around with some GoLang concepts as it was my first time using GoLang and I was pleasantly surprised.
+I toyed around with worker and master logic which uses channels and such (very GoLang) and managed to get that working!
 But in the end reverted to a goroutine per routeview collector to make it easier to manage for now while developing.
 So it looks something like this.

 ```go
 ribHandler.l.Println("[Main] Welcome To Kale Blazer Reborn...")